sense 1v

 Ha crepato il vetro per errore.
 (Dante Alighieri, Divina Commedia)

-crepàre : to crack
+crepare : to crack

 cre||re : (accento grave)

-Indicative mood (Indicativo) of the verb crepàre
+indicativo crepare.
+Indicative mood of the verb crepare

 Tempo semplice